-- Cleaning: Products RNase, RNA and DNA Remover (Cat.
-No.K1143) are recommended for cleaning workstations, pipetters, and any plastic utensils used in the experiment that may contain RNases.
-Simply spray or wipe the surface and wipe it clean with a clean paper towel after 5-10 minutes. - Thaw RNase A on ice to maintain enzyme activity.
+- Thaw RNase A on ice to maintain enzyme activity.
 After thawing, gently shake the tube to ensure RNase A is evenly dissolved.
 After balancing the remaining kit components to room temperature, vortex them to mix well for later use.
-After use, it is best to immediately store the components according to the kit instructions, especially RNase A. - Preparing RNase Alert Substrate Working Solution: Perform this step on ice.
-Dissolve one vial of RNase Alert Substrate in 1 mL of TE Buffer (pH 7.0) thoroughly. - Dilute the 10×RNase Alert Buffer with Nuclease-free Water to prepare a 0.1× RNase Alert Buffer.
-For example, take 10 μL of 10×RNase Alert Buffer and add 990 μL of Nuclease-free Water, then mix thoroughly to obtain 1 mL of 0.1×RNase Alert Buffer.

-2. Setting up the RNase A Standard Curve:
+After use, it is best to immediately store the components according to the kit instructions, especially RNase A. - Preparing RNase Alert Substrate-Plus Working Solution: Perform this step on ice.
+Dissolve one vial of RNase Alert Substrate-Plus in 1 mL of TE Buffer (pH 7.0) thoroughly. - Dilute the 10×RNase Alert Buffer with Nuclease-free Water to prepare a 0.1× RNase Alert Buffer.
+For example, take 10 μL of 10×RNase Alert Buffer and add 990 μL of Nuclease-free Water, then mix thoroughly to obtain 1 mL of 0.1×RNase Alert Buffer. - 2.
+Setting up the RNase A Standard Curve:

-[ Note: This step is optional and is suitable for the quantitative detection of RNase A when the sample contains only RNase A, or for detecting other RNases by referencing the RNase A enzymatic activity.]
+[Note: This step is optional and is suitable for the quantitative detection of RNase A when the sample contains only RNase A, or for detecting other RNases by referencing the RNase A enzymatic activity.]